VerifyTests/Verify/docs/mdsource/parameterised.source.md

 snippet: UseParametersSubSet

-If the number of parameters pass to `UseParameters` is greater than the number of parameters in the test method, an exception will be thrown.
+If the number of parameters passed to `UseParameters()` is greater than the number of parameters in the test method, an exception will be thrown.

 ## xUnit